• Recipes

 • The water-to-rice ratio will depend on the cooking method and type of rice used.
 I like to cook rice in the Instant Pot.
 For perfect rice every time, rinse it first, and use a 1:1 ratio of water to rice.
 Cook white rice for 4 minutes at high pressure with quick release; cook brown rice for 22 minutes at high pressure, also with quick release.

 • Most fried rice recipes call for leftover chilled rice, but freshly cooked rice can also be used.
 Fluff it carefully, and allow to cool for about 15 minutes.
-Then spoon the rice onto a large baking sheet to cool, careful not to disturb or stir the rice too much.
+Then spoon the rice onto a large baking sheet to cool, careful not to stir the rice too much.

 • Use your hands to break up the cooled/cold rice into a large bowl before you preheat the wok or skillet.